-- the class I directors are David J. Anderson and Frank V. Wisneski, and their term expires at the 2017 Annual Meeting; - the class II directors are David J. Corrsin, George P. Sakellaris and Joseph W. Sutton, and their term expires at the 2015 Annual Meeting; and - the class III directors are Douglas I. Foy, Michael E. Jesanis and Jennifer L. Miller, and their term expires at the annual meeting of stockholders to be held in 2016.
+- the class I directors are David J. Anderson, Thomas S. Murley and Frank V. Wisneski, and their term expires at the Annual Meeting; - the class II directors are David J. Corrsin, George P. Sakellaris and Joseph W. Sutton, and their term expires at the annual meeting to be held in 2018; and - the class III directors are Douglas I. Foy and Jennifer L. Miller, and their term expires at the annual meeting to be held in 2019.